Trusted WordPress tutorials, when you need them most.

 The first thing you need to do is install and activate the Custom Permalinks plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you need to edit the child page you want to change.
-Under the page title, you will see the option to change the child page URL.
+Upon activation, you need to edit the child page that you want to change.
+Under the content area, you will see a ‘Custom Permalinks’ field where you can change the child page URL.

 Change child page URL

-The placeholder area will show your page’s current default URL.
-You need to click on it and enter the custom URL you want to use for your child page.
+Now you can see your page’s current default URL in the permalink field.
+You just need to click it and enter the custom URL you want to use for your child page.

 Custom page URL

-Don’t forget to save your page to store your URL changes.
+Don’t forget to click the ‘Update’ button to save your page and store your URL changes.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.